 CVE-2025-67937 Overview

-CVE-2025-67937 is a Local File Inclusion (LFI) vulnerability affecting the Hendon WordPress theme developed by Mikado-Themes.
-The vulnerability stems from improper control of filename parameters used in PHP include/require statements, enabling attackers to include arbitrary local files from the server.
-This can lead to sensitive information disclosure and potentially escalate to remote code execution under certain conditions.
+CVE-2025-67937 is a PHP Local File Inclusion (LFI) vulnerability affecting the Mikado-Themes Hendon WordPress theme by Qodeinteractive.
+The flaw stems from improper control of filename parameters used in PHP include or require statements [CWE-98].
+Attackers can manipulate file path inputs to load arbitrary local PHP files on the server.
+The vulnerability affects all Hendon theme versions up to and including 1.7.
+Successful exploitation can lead to disclosure of sensitive files, execution of attacker-controlled PHP, and full compromise of the underlying WordPress site.

 Critical Impact